Writing a simple e-mail. It’s not so simple for everyone.

 Jason hasn’t told anyone that he dreads emails and would much prefer just to call people!
-Emailing creates an anxiety that has sent him home sweating over whether an email was too long, too strong, or too robotic.
+Emailing creates an anxiety that once sent him home sweating over whether an email was too long, too strong, or too robotic.
 No one gave him a list of Do’s and Don’t’s when he started.

 His work requires e-mailing to realtors about home sale updates, walk-in customers, or mortgage paperwork that finally arrived via FedEx.
 Sometimes agents will call him from their car and dictate an email for him to write.
-This takes laser focus, but he has an app that records the call so that he can replay it while typing.
+This takes laser focus.
+But he has an app that records the call so that he can replay it while typing.

 Why is this difficult for Jason and many other people with ADHD?
 And, how can the process be made easier?

 Electronic mail as we know it today began in 1982.
 It was limited to users with certain types of computers, who communicated with a narrow tribe of other professionals.
 The general public took it up in the 1990s as a way for co-workers to send short notices to each other without walking down an aisle of cubicles.

 The evolution of e-mail’s use has expanded enormously.
 Now it is the preferred mode of communication for family, friends, potential employers, customer service reps. and even dog walkers.
 (By the way, it has lost its hyphen and is now written as email—shortened even further in “text speak” to e-m.)